At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?: Application

 \section{Application}

-In this section, we revisit the paired randomized experiments we found in our survey.
-The data used in four of those papers is publicly available.
-Therein, the authors estimated the effect of the treatment on 294 outcomes, clustering standard errors at the unit-of-randomization level.
-In Panel A of Table \ref{tab:replic}, we re-estimate those regressions, clustering standard errors at the pair level, and including the same controls as the authors.
-In the 240 regressions with fixed effects, the average ratio of the UCVE and PCVE is equal to 0.548.
-Those ratios are not all exactly equal to 1/2 because Assumption \ref{asm:bal_exp} is not always satisfied, but they all are quite close to 1/2, as predicted by Lemma \ref{le:ext_fe} in the Web Appendix.
+In this section, we revisit the paired RCTs in our survey.
+The data used in four of those papers is publicly available \citep{beuermann2015replication,bruhn2016replication,crepon2015replication,glewwe2016replication}.
+Those four papers used a clustered RCT, and all have more than 10 observations per randomization unit (across the four papers, the lowest average number of observations per randomization unit is 21.5).
+The authors estimated the effect of the treatment in 294 regressions, clustering at the unit level.
+In Panel A of Table \ref{tab:replic}, we re-estimate those regressions, clustering at the pair level, and including the same controls as the authors.
+In the 240 regressions with pair fixed effects, the average of the unit-clustered variance estimator (UCVE) divided by the pair-clustered variance estimator (PCVE) is equal to 0.548.
+The UCVE divided by the PCVE is not always exactly equal to 1/2, because Assumption \ref{asm:bal_exp} is not always satisfied, but these fractions all are quite close to 1/2, as predicted by Lemma \ref{le:ext_fe} in the Online Appendix.
 The authors originally found that the treatment has a 5\%-level significant effect in 110 regressions.
-Using pair-clustered standard errors, we find significant effects in 74 regressions.
-In the 54 regressions without fixed effects, the UCVE is on average 1.18 times larger than the PCVE.
-The authors originally found 31 significant effects, whereas we find 36 significant significant effects using PCVE.
+Using the PCVE, we find significant effects in just 74 regressions.
+In the 54 regressions without pair fixed effects, the UCVE is on average 1.18 times larger than the PCVE.
+The authors originally found 31 significant effects, we find 36 significant effects using the PCVE.

-Of the remaining five papers, one used standard errors assuming homoskedastic errors.
-This is not an inference method we consider so we do not include it in our replication.
-Three papers estimated 132 regressions with fixed effects, clustering standard errors at the unit-of-randomization level.
-For those regressions, we multiply the UCVE by the average ratio of the PCVE and UCVE found in Panel A of Table \ref{tab:replic} to predict the value of the PCVE.
-Panel B of Table \ref{tab:replic} shows that while the authors originally found a 5\%-level significant effect in 52 regressions, we find significant effects in 35 regressions using our predicted PCVE.
-The last paper only estimated regressions without pair fixed effects.
-As the ratio of the PCVE and UCVE can vary a lot across applications, we do not try to predict the PCVE in that paper.
+The data used in the remaining four papers is not publicly available.
+Three of those papers estimated 131 regressions with pair fixed effects, clustering standard errors at the unit level.\footnote{Across these papers, the lowest number of observations per randomization unit is 99.0.} For those regressions, we multiply the UCVE by the average value of of the PCVE divided by the UCVE found in Panel A of Table \ref{tab:replic} to predict the value of the PCVE.
+Panel B of Table \ref{tab:replic} shows that while the authors originally found a 5\%-level significant effect in 51 regressions, we find significant effects in just 34 regressions.
+The fourth paper estimated regressions only without pair fixed effects.
+Because without fixed effects, the value of the PCVE divided by the UCVE can vary significantly across regressions, we do not try to predict the PCVEs of that paper.